 Section 1.
-Outline of the Game
+Overview of the Game

-1.1.
-Number of players
+- 1.1.
+Number of players - 1.1.1.

-1.1.1.
 This game is played with two players.
-The current comprehensive rules do not apply to any other number of players.

-1.2.
-Winning and losing
+The current comprehensive rules do not apply to any other number of players. - 1.2.
+Winning and losing - 1.2.1.

-- 1.2.1.
 If any player loses, the game ends immediately.
 If your opponent loses and you do not, you win the game. - 1.2.2.
 If any player fulfills any losing conditions, that player loses the game by rule action the next time rule actions are performed (Section 9). - 1.2.2.1.
-During a game, if a player has four (4) or more cards in his or her level, he or she fulfills a losing condition. - 1.2.2.2.
-If a player has zero cards in his or her deck and waiting room, he or she fulfills a losing condition. - 1.2.3.
+During a game, if a player has four (4) or more cards in their level, they fulfill a losing condition. - 1.2.2.2.
+If a player has zero cards in their deck and waiting room, they fulfill a losing condition. - 1.2.3.
 If both players lose simultaneously, the game ends in a draw. - 1.2.4.
 Any player may concede the game at any time.
 Any player who concedes the game is eliminated from it immediately, loses the game without proceeding to a check timing, and the game ends. - 1.2.4.1.
 No card effects can interfere with conceding.
 No card effects can force a player to concede, and no card effects can replace losing the game with a concession. - 1.2.5.
 Players may win or lose the game by a card effect.
-In this case, that player wins or loses while resolving the effect and the game ends without proceeding to a check timing.

-1.3.
-Golden rules of the game
+In this case, that player wins or loses while resolving the effect and the game ends without proceeding to a check timing. - 1.3.
+Golden rules of the game - 1.3.1.

-- 1.3.1.
 If the comprehensive rules and the text of a card contradict with each other, the card text takes precedence. - 1.3.1.1.
 If there is any conflict between the card text of English Edition cards and Japanese Edition cards, the card text of the respective languages will take precedence for that player.

 - 1.3.2.
-If for any reason a player is forced to perform an action that he or she is unable to perform, he or she does not perform any action.
-Similarly, if a player is forced to perform multiple actions and he or she is only able to perform a part of them, he or she performs the actions as much as he or she is able to. - 1.3.2.1.
+If for any reason a player is forced to perform an action that they is unable to perform, they does not perform any action.
+Similarly, if a player is forced to perform multiple actions and they is only able to perform a part of them, they performs the actions as much as they is able to. - 1.3.2.1.
 If something is forced into a state that it is already in, it does not become said state again, and that action is not performed. - 1.3.2.2.
 If, for any reason, an action is forced to be performed zero (0) or a negative number of times, no action is performed.
 No opposite action will take place even if it has to be performed a negative number of times. - 1.3.3.
 If an effect from a card attempts to do something, and, at the same time, an effect from a card stops the action from taking place, the effect that stops the action takes precedence. - 1.3.4.
 If, for any reason, more than one player is required to make a decision at the same time, the turn player makes the choice first.
-The non-turn player will make his or her choice after knowing the decision made by the turn player. - 1.3.5.
-If, for any reason, a player is forced to choose a number, he or she must choose zero or a positive integer, unless otherwise specified.
-He or she cannot choose any fractions or negative numbers.
+The non-turn player will make their choice after knowing the decision made by the turn player. - 1.3.5.
+If, for any reason, a player is forced to choose a number, they must choose zero or a positive integer, unless otherwise specified.
+They cannot choose any fractions or negative numbers.

 Section 2.
-Characteristics of a card
+Card Information